 |

-The Dolphin Yacht Club, run by the services for the
+The Dolphin Yacht Club, run by the

-services, based on Tripoli
+services for the services, based on Tripoli

 harbour.
 I was very surprised to find that I had volunteered to fit a new power unit to the club rescue launch.
-After

-one which had been won from an
+a new one which had been won from

 longer than the original, it became a knife and fork job to fit it.
 I volunteered a couple of lads as